OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-75-en.md

 Welcome to XiangShan biweekly column, this is the 75th issue of our biweekly column.
 Through this column, we will regularly introduce the progress of XiangShan, hoping to learn and improve together with you.

+Recently, various teams working on Kunminghu have continued to advance optimizations in area, timing, and power consumption.
+In addition, the frontend changed FTQ meta SRAM size, the backend fixed an overflow issue of the ROB commit pointer in extreme cases, and the memory and cache subsystem fixed a bug in cbo.zero where RAW violation checks were not performed at cacheline granularity.
+This update also includes the latest performance improvements of the Kunminghu architecture.

 <!-- more -->
 ## Recent developments